bhavyamistry/bhavyamistry/README.md

   🎓 Master's in Computer Science at Indiana University Bloomington, USA.<br> 🧩 Dedicated problem solver with a deep passion for software development and algorithms.<br>
   🛰️ Skilled and tech-agnostic with a knack for problem-solving and a quick learning spirit<br>
-  👥 Adaptable, Dedicated, result driven team player <br>
+  👥 Adaptable, Dedicated, result-driven team player <br>
   💻 hands-on experience in software/application development, 🌐 web scraping, 📊 data analysis, and cutting-edge 🤖 machine learning projects <br>
   📖 Seeking Full-Time Positions in Software / Full-stack / Front-end / Back-end Engineering starting in June 2024 <br>
   📫  Let's connect at brmistry@iu.edu <br>